 Similarly, parents might love to have family members contribute to their children’s college funds, but there was no ideal way to do so in the past.
 Enter Gifts of College.
 With the company’s new gift cards, you can contribute to a 529 plan (new or existing), or even pay off an existing student loan for someone who’s already graduated.

 What’s the best part about buying a Gift of College gift card?
-If you do so with a rewards credit or debit card, you’ll earn some valuable miles and points for yourself.
+If you do so with a rewards credit card or debit card, you’ll earn some valuable miles and points for yourself.
 It’s a win-win.

 First Things First, What is a 529 Plan?